 The Environmental Management Act contains special provisions on the obligation to inform public authorities of activities that may significantly affect the environment.
 The main provisions are:

 - The General Procedures Environmental Law Act (Wet algemene bepalingen omgevingsrecht), regulates the set up, operation or modification of establishments that can have a significant effect on the environment.
-Since 2008 the regulation is based on general rules, licensing is the exception.
+Since 2008 the regulation of establishments is based on general rules, licensing is the exception.
 At this moment approximately 80% of these establishments are subject to general rules.
 They consist of large and complex establishments including IPPC-activities.
 This does not apply to establishments with activities that are mentioned in annex I, of the Aarhus Convention.
-In 2010 the above mentioned General Procedures Spatial Law Act came into force replacing the section of the Environmental Management Act concerning procedures.
+In 2010 the above mentioned General Procedures Environmental Law Act came into force replacing the section of the Environmental Management Act concerning procedures.

 - When general rules apply to establishments not requiring a license the operator has to notify the competent administrative authority and provide specific information to the authority;